nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **How is this feature implemented?**

 In our app, we have entities `Flight`, `Plane`, `Location`, `Pilot`, `Crew`, and users can add new objects into the database via `add` command.

 This feature is enabled by the following classes:
 * `AddCommand` - the command that can be executed and adds a new entity into the system
 * `AddCommandFactory` - The factory class that creates `AddCommand` object, which can be executed to complete the task

 When a user enters the command
 ```
 add /XYZPrefix {} {XYZ identifier} [/OtherPrefixes {OtherAttributes}...]
 ```

-Initially, when the input is received, it is processed by the UI layer, which calls the logic.execute(input) function and transfers the control to the logic layer.
-The execute(input) function in the logic layer then utilizes the
+Initially, when the input is received, it is processed by the `Ui` layer, which calls the `logic.execute(input)` function and transfers the control to the logic layer.
-WingmanParser to break down the input into tokens, determine the command's mode, such as Crew, Flight, Location, Pilot, or Plane, and identify the command's nature.
+The `execute(input)` function in the logic layer then utilizes the `WingmanParser` to break down the input into tokens, determine the command's mode, such as Crew, Flight, Location, Pilot, or Plane, and identify the command's nature.

 The WingmanParser's primary goal is to recognize the command type based on the input and return the corresponding command object.
-For instance, the AddXYZCommand object is returned with the {XYZ identifier} after analyzing the input's tokens.
+For instance, the `AddXYZCommand` object is returned with the {XYZ identifier} after analyzing the input's tokens.

-To execute the DeleteXYZCommand, the appropriate XYZManager is employed.
+To execute the `DeleteXYZCommand`, the appropriate `XYZManager` is employed.
-Firstly, the getItem(id) function is used to retrieve the corresponding XYZ that needs to be deleted.
-Next, the addXYZ(id) function is called, which removes the desired XYZ from the Wingman app using the item.removeItem(id) method.
+Firstly, the `getItem(id)` function is used to retrieve the corresponding `XYZ` that needs to be deleted.
+Next, the `addXYZ(id)` function is called, which removes the desired `XYZ` from the Wingman app using the `item.removeItem(id)` method.

 Finally, the CommandResult message, indicating a successful deletion, is returned to the user.
 GUI will display the